wslukaa/AI-Chatbot/README.md

 $ flask run
 ```
 Step 5:
-Enter "localhost:5000".
+Open your browser and enter "localhost:5000".
 Now, you can start chatting with the bot.

 If mode is train, then you train the chatbot.
 By default, the model will